 Indulge in TV and Music

 You can enhance your skills through exposure.
-If you have a podcast, radio station, or music in the background, you may absorb more vocabulary or speech patterns.
-When you watch movies or listen to music designed for native speakers, your brain is forced to synthesize the information at a higher speed.
+You may absorb more vocabulary or speech patterns if you have a podcast, radio station, or music in the background.
+When you watch movies or listen to music designed for native speakers, your brain is forced to synthesize the information faster.
 You can also choose media you are familiar with to listen to.
 For example, if you watch your favorite movie in a different language, with the subtitles on.
 When you use subtitles, you hear and see the words.
 Listening and reading are some of the biggest contributors to gaining fluency.
 In fact, you may want to dedicate about 70% of your study time to reading or listening.

-Knowing the basics about language learning and its importance to the human experience can make the learning process a lot more interesting.
+Knowing the basics of language learning and its importance to the human experience can make the learning process much more interesting.
 Since 1915, Middlebury Language Schools has provided students at all levels with various programs and opportunities.
 Request information to find out more about the courses available to you.